-The Godunov-type schemes requires that we solve a Riemann problem either exactly or approximately.
+The Godunov-type scheme requires that we solve a Riemann problem either exactly or approximately.
 The Riemann problem consists of a conservation law in conjunction with piecewise constant initial data that contains a single discontinuity.
 The Riemann problem is the simplest model for discontinuous systems.
-Martí and Müller (1994) [46] were the first to develop an exact Riemann solver for 1-dimensional relativistic hydrodynamics, later extended to multiple dimensions by Pons et al. (2000) [47].
-Rezzolla and Giacomazzo (2001) refined this method [48] and later extended it to special relativistic magnetohydrodynamics (2006) [49].
+Martí and Müller (1994) [49] were the first to develop an exact Riemann solver for 1-dimensional relativistic hydrodynamics, later extended to multiple dimensions by Pons et al. (2000) [50].
+Rezzolla and Giacomazzo (2001) refined this method [51] and later extended it to special relativistic magnetohydrodynamics (2006) [52].
 The exact solution is useful in code testing and verification of the different flux approximations that are used for the approximate Riemann solvers.
-No exact solution exists for a Riemann problem in general relativistic magnetohydrodynamics.
-The Godunov-type methods described in the previous paragraph use an approximate Riemann solvers where the iterative processes used to solve the exact Riemann problem are replaced with approximations that are faster to solve.
-The approximate methods are discussed in Chap.
+No exact solution exists for a Riemann problem in general relativistic magnetohydrodynamics, but since the Riemann solvers are local, we can use special relativistic exact solvers if we change to the appropriate reference frame [53].
+The Godunov-type methods described in the previous paragraph use approximate Riemann solvers, where the iterative processes used to solve the exact Riemann problem are replaced with approximations that are faster to solve.
+These approximate methods are discussed in Chap.
 3.